aliostad/BeeHive/README.md

 Now there is a question, why would you even need to use BeeHive?
 Well, reality is you don't.
 Having said that, even before Azure Functions, benefits of BeeHive was to provide a consistent programming model and abstractions for common distributed computing primitives such as Queues, Topics, Key Value stores, Collections, etc - nothing would prevent you to simply build directly on top of cloud features providing these primitives.
 And this has not changed with Azure Functions.

-So if you have existing BeeHive actors to move to Azure Functions - or equally would like to build new system using BeeHive and Azure Functions - you simply design your actor as usual and create a Service Bus Azure Function as below using tongue-in-cheek `SmoothOperatah` class to *direct your calls* to the *actor*:
+So if you have existing BeeHive actors to move to Azure Functions - or equally would like to build new system using BeeHive and Azure Functions - you simply design your actor as usual and add the dependency to the package `BeeHive.Azure.Functions` which contains an extension method for `IProcessorActor`.
+Then you would create a Service Bus Azure Function as below using the extension method to *direct your calls* to the *actor*:

 ``` csharp
 [FunctionName("<name your function>")]